And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Everybody knows where I'm coming from.

-They're not journalists, they are advocates and they're dishonest.
+They are advocates and they're dishonest.

-We are honest about we what we do.
+We are honest about what we do.

-This is the Clinton server foundation story, which we covered so extensively, and WikiLeaks, which we covered so extensively.
+This is the Clinton Server Foundation story, which we covered so extensively and WikiLeaks, which we covered so extensively.

 If any objective, fair, balanced, you know, mainstream media personality would get down deep into the weeds of these things, they would be this generation's Woodward and Bernstein of Watergate fame.

-But they didn't have they didn't want to do it because it didn't fit their political narrative, and as a result, all trust in the mainstream media is dead.
+But they didn't have, they didn't want to do it because it didn't fit their political narrative.

-I called it in two thousand and eight.
+I called it in 2008.

 I said journalism is dead.